Welcome to Community Supported Agriculture

 CSA Working Member Shares are available

 Want to have your hands directly involved in producing your food?
 Working Members volunteer on the farm 4 hours per week Jun- Nov in trade for a full CSA Harvest Share.
-Read about our working member program here and contact the farm in early Spring if interested!
+Contact the farm in early Spring if interested!

 Picking up your harvest share